Thomas Foket: Reims

 In August 2018, Foket joined Ligue 1 side Stade de Reims on a five-year contract.
 The transfer fee was reported as €3.5 million.

+Anderlecht

+On 3 August 2024, Foket signed a three-season contract with Anderlecht.

 International career

 In November 2016 Foket received his first call-up to the senior Belgium squad for matches against Netherlands and Estonia.
 Foket made his formal debut for Belgium on 10 November 2016 as a half-time substitute in a friendly with the Netherlands that finished 1–1.